McRoberts Secondary School

-Hugh McRoberts Secondary School, officially "École Secondaire Hugh McRoberts Secondary School", is a Canadian school in Richmond, British Columbia.

-Named after Hugh McRoberts, an early settler on Sea Island, this secondary school (grades 8-12 in British Columbia) is one of the two schools in Richmond that offer the French Immersion Secondary School program (the other being McMath).
-McRoberts is situated at Garden City Rd. and Williams Rd. and is a member of School District 38 Richmond.
+Hugh McRoberts Secondary School, officially École Secondaire Hugh McRoberts Secondary School, is a Canadian public school in Richmond, British Columbia and is a part of School District 38 Richmond.
+It is one of the two schools in Richmond that offer the French Immersion Secondary School program (the other being McMath).
+McRoberts is situated at Garden City Road and Williams Road.
+The school logo and mascot is a "Striker", which is depicted as a mounted knight carrying a lance or a claymore.
+The logo had previously been a shamrock.